ANTsX/ANTs/README.txt

 segmentation possibilities are available in the Apocrita tool.

 The ants.pdf file has more details and examples.

+New Stuff:

+Check DT tensor ordering in DTI Read/Write

+HistogramMatching in ImageMath

+ConvertImagePixelType utility

+Affine averaging in buildtemplateparallel

+Updated time-dependent diffeomorphic mapping (option --geodesic  1 / 2 ).

+Updated with a greedy exponential mapping diffeomorphic approach akin to DiffeomorphicDemons.

+Bug fix in checking ANTS convergence.

+Other miscellaneous including minor Apocrita changes and allowing spaces in command line interface.

 # directory guide:
 Documentation -- pdf / tex describing ANTS